 Step 3: Claim Your Website

-Pinterest and its users now know this website is connected to this Pinterest account, and the Pins that link to this website, are in fact, your original content.
+Pinterest and its users now know this website is connected to this Pinterest account, and that the Pins that link to this website are your original content.

 This is how you claim your website: